allegro/blog/_posts/2021-06-11-oauth-rate-limiting.md

 ### Canary deployment

 It would be risky to deploy this kind of feature to the whole OAuth cluster without ensuring it's properly working on a few instances.
-We use canary deployment which allows deploy special version of a service
+We used canary deployment which allows deploying a version of a service to only a few production instances.
+During this deployment we monitored CPU usage and response time metrics.
+After ensuring there is no meaningful disparity we rolled out the full feature to all production instances.

 ### Observability
 To monitor and verify our solution we needed a bunch of metrics telling us how many clients are affected by rate limit policy and which of them are getting closer to being blocked.
 Actually we need only two charts to monitor clients’ behaviour: